sr2echa/dit/README.md

 <samp>

+> [!NOTE]
-> <h3>The Dit project has been published on <a href="https://pypi.org/project/dbdit/"> PYPI</a>!!
-Now anyone can harness the power of version control for their databases in 1 cmd!</h3>
+> The Dit project has been published on <a href="https://pypi.org/project/dbdit/"> PyPi</a>!!
+Now anyone can harness the power of version control for their databases in 1 cmd!
+> Also, check out the demo on [YouTube](https://www.youtube.com/watch?v=BncRLuqA3ZU)

 </samp>